Jeri-Show: Unofficial reunions (2012–2016)

 On the July 9, 2012 episode of Raw, Jeri-Show (as villains) reunited for one-time to take on John Cena and Kane in a tag team match, which they went to lose by disqualification.

 On the September 5, 2014 episode of SmackDown, Jeri-Show (as fan favorites) had a one-night reunion, competing in a ten-man tag team match that consisted of themselves teaming with John Cena, Mark Henry and Roman Reigns against Kane, Seth Rollins and The Wyatt Family (Bray Wyatt, Erick Rowan and Luke Harper), which Jeri-Show's team won by disqualification after The Wyatt Family broke up Cena's STF on Rollins and refused to stop their assault on Cena.

 On the January 28, 2016 episode of SmackDown, Big Show helped Jericho, Reigns and Dean Ambrose from a Wyatt Family assault, having a one night reunion for Jeri-Show.

-All Elite Wrestling (2023–present)
+All Elite Wrestling (2023–2024)

-Jericho, now signed with All Elite Wrestling (AEW) since 2019, had filed a trademark to the team name in February 2023.
-He did an interview with Renee Paquette on the October 25 episode of AEW Dynamite that after he was attacked by Powerhouse Hobbs, Jericho stated that "while Don Callis may have a lot of family members, Jericho has a lot of friends, including some that are even bigger", referring to Big Show, now going by his real name of Paul Wight, who signed with the company in 2021, teasing a possible JeriShow reunion.

-On the November 1 episode of Dynamite, Jericho and Kenny Omega (of The Golden Jets tag team) confronted Callis and challenged The Don Callis Family in a four-on-four Street Fight on the November 15 broadcast.
-Omega revealed that his Golden Lovers teammate Kota Ibushi will be one partner and Jericho revealed that Wight will be the other partner, reuniting Jeri-Show for the first time in 7 years.
-Wight appeared on the stage and knocked out Kyle Fletcher.
-On the November 15 episode of Dynamite, the team successfully defeated The Don Callis Family.

-Chris Jericho and Paul Wight also appear together as Jeri-Show on the Last Night of Chris Jericho Cruise: Five Alive event on January 30, 2024.
+Jericho filed a trademark to the team name in February 2023 while both him and Big Show, referred by his real name Paul Wight, were signed to All Elite Wrestling (AEW).
+The duo got involved in a feud against the Don Callis Family in November.
+They were officially referred to as Jeri-Show during a match at Jericho cruise in January 2024.